BF20/CSC207_PROJECT/README.md

 # CSC207_PROJECT
-CSC207 Project at university of toronto.
+CSC207 Project at the University of Toronto.
+Includes the code for the project and related assignment work.